talonhub/community/PRACTICES.md

 ## Sleep Practices

 - Use the `sleep` action instead of the Python `time.sleep` function.
-- Avoid sleeping inside a `cron` callback because public Talon runs all such callbacks in a single thread.
+- Avoid sleeping or blocking inside a `cron` callback because that would affect other `cron` jobs.
 - Avoid command or action implementations that sleep for more than a total of ~200 ms. Talon is unresponsive to commands while sleeping; long delays also trigger watchdog warnings in the Talon log.
 Consider using `cron` to schedule actions requiring a longer delay.
 - Sleep duration settings should be a `float`-typed number of seconds to sleep unless you have a good reason to do otherwise.
 Note that the `sleep` action interprets a `float` argument as seconds.